ipfs/js-ipfs/SPEC/MISCELLANEOUS.md

     }
     ```

-    Note that ping response objects aren't all "pongs".
-A "pong" message can be identified by a truthy `success` property and a `time` property greater than 0.
+    Note that not all ping response objects are "pongs".
+A "pong" message can be identified by a truthy `success` property and an empty `text` property.
 Other ping responses are failures or status updates.

     If no `callback` is passed, a promise is returned.